jaredloomis/Haskell-OpenGL/README.md

 - Audio support using a library
 - Relative file loading in .mtl and .obj files.
 - Save files.
+- A GLSL shader code generator would be cool.

 <h4>OpenGL</h4>
 - LOD via [Tesselation shaders](http://prideout.net/blog/?p=48)